Frequently Asked Questions

 The transaction is expected to close by the second half of 2026, subject to the receipt of required regulatory approvals and the satisfaction of other customary closing conditions, including approval by Coursera and Udemy shareholders.

-The transaction has been unanimously approved by the Boards of Directors of both Coursera and Udemy.
+The transaction has been unanimously approved by the Boards of Directors of both Coursera and Udemy and has received HSR clearance.

 In connection with the transaction, Insight Venture Partners and New Enterprise Associates, key shareholders of Udemy and Coursera, respectively, as well as Andrew Ng, the Chairman of the Board of Directors of Coursera, have entered into support agreements and agreed to vote in favor of the transaction.